Do You Fear Marriage After a Divorce

 If one party is unsatisfied with the goldilocks zone, either they feel they are giving too much or receiving too little.
-Then that fear of marriage will hit you and hit you hard.
+Then that fear of marriage after divorce will hit you and hit you hard.

 If your instinct is telling you something is wrong, then listen to that fear, and evaluate.
 Marriage after a divorce should give you the experience to tell you what you want from a partner and what they can expect from you.

-The fear of marriage after a divorce is your ego shouting loudly that your intimacy meter is either talking too much or not talking at all.
+The fear of marriage after divorce is your ego shouting loudly that your intimacy meter is either talking too much or not talking at all.

-So how do you overcome the fear of marriage after a divorce?
+So how do you overcome the fear of marriage after divorce?
 The answer is the same as how do you make a second marriage work.
 Find the right person!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.